conversejs/converse.js/docs/source/plugin_development.rst

                 // Your custom code can come here ...
             },

-            /* Override converse.js's XMPPStatus Backbone model so that we can override the
+            /* Override Converse's XMPPStatus Backbone model so that we can override the
              * function that sends out the presence stanza.
              */
-            'XMPPStatus': {
+            XMPPStatus: {
-                'sendPresence': function (type, status_message, jid) {
+                sendPresence: function (type, status_message, jid) {
                     // The "_converse" object is available via the __super__
                     // attribute.
                     const _converse = this.__super__._converse;